-Guess you’ve heard of thinning shears!
-They are hair tools with a scissors-like appearance.
+You have probably heard of thinning shears.
+These hair tools have a scissor-like appearance.
 They are used to make your hair look its best.
 But wait!
-You need be careful if you’re using these tools.
-Improper use of thinning shears could be a disaster to your hair.
-Do you use it in your barbing shop or salon as a hairstylist?
-Do you have it in your home to make things easier for you – for your children? – For your household?
-You need to learn how to use your thinning shears.
+You need to be careful when using these tools.
+Improper use of thinning shears could mean disaster for your hair.

-You should place small strands of your hair within the blades of the thinning shears.
-Let the blades of your hair thinning shears not be close to your hair root or on the scalp.
-The blades should be at least 3 inches away from your scalp.
-The thinning shears should be placed obliquely at the section of hair you’re thinning out.
-Then gently move the blades down your hair shaft to the tip.
-Use your comb to remove the cut hairs from the section you’ve thinned.
-You might have many cuts on the same section of your hair.
-It depends on the length and thickness of your hair.
+Place small strands of your hair within the blades of the thinning shears.
+Make sure the blades of the hair thinning shears are not close to the roots of your hair or your scalp.
+The blades should be at least 3 inches (7.6 cm) away from your scalp.
+Gently move the blades down your hair shaft to the tip.
+Use a comb to remove any cut hairs from the section after you have finished thinning.
+You might have to repeat the process on the same section of hair.
+This will depend on the length and thickness of your hair.

 Thinning shears are good for your hair when they are used the right way.
-The problem with thinning shears arises when they are used quite often.
+The problem with thinning shears arises when they are used too often.